 - a.
 Retract bolt.
 Replace operating slide by angling the handle portion upward between the handguard and receiver ring; then lower the slide so that the cam track on the inside of the rod fits over the roller on the right locking lug of the bolt, and the tab adjacent to the slide handle goes into its track on the right side of the receiver. - b.
 Push operating rod fully forward.
 Be sure that the gas piston fits into the hole in the front of the slide. - c.
-Replace buffer bushing (open end goes toward front) and cross pin.
-The cross pin must be below flush with both sides of its hole.
-Be sure pin stays in place for next step. - d.
-Hold action upside down as shown in Figure 18b, p.
-30. Carefully insert recoil spring into hole in rear of slide, and compress the recoil spring until the end of the buffer guide rod can be reinserted into the buffer bushing (the projection on the guide rod should be between the buffer bushing cross pin and the barrel).
+Hold action upside down as shown in Figure 11b, p.
+24. Carefully insert recoil spring into hole in rear of slide, and compress the recoil spring until the end of the guide rod can be reinserted into the small hole in the front of the receiver.